-There is, according to the authors, a 3-in-10 chance a whole-body MRI finds something that generates uncertainty rather than answers.
-In a JAMA Viewpoint, Matthew S. Davenport and Scott B. Reeder argued that whole-body MRI screening in the general population currently lacks evidence supporting net clinical benefit.
+There is a 3-in-10 chance a whole-body MRI finds something that generates uncertainty rather than answers, according to a JAMA Viewpoint by Matthew S. Davenport and Scott B. Reeder.
+They report that whole-body MRI screening in the general population currently lacks evidence supporting net clinical benefit.

 The Argument